 In all three subtypes, the emphysematous spaces are not bounded by any visible wall 3.

-MRI is in the research phases for evaluation of lung parenchymal abnormalities like emphysema.
+MRI is in the research phases for the evaluation of lung parenchymal abnormalities like emphysema.
 Dynamic breathing MRI may have a future role in assessing pulmonary emphysema.5

 Treatment and prognosis

 Unfortunately, once lung tissue is lost, no regrowth occurs.
-Treatment is therefore supportive and aimed at preserving remaining lung parenchyma.
+Treatment is therefore supportive and aimed at preserving the remaining lung parenchyma.
 Interventions include:

 - smoking cessation

 - inhaled anticholinergics

 In patients with severe bullous change with resultant compression of remaining normal lung parenchyma, lung volume reduction therapy may be considered in selected patients.

 Prognosis is worse in patients who continue to smoke, are alpha-1-antitrypsin deficient, have low FEV1 at time of diagnosis, or have other comorbidities (e.g. heart failure, respiratory failure, frequent exacerbations).